ruizhang84/Android-team/Project2/Design-Team/design-discussion.md

 - tccart-services.jar when provided, contained different method names

-- We chose to represent all android UI classes "Activity" classes as "TCCart Activities" in our UML for clarity
+- We chose to represent all android UI "Activity" classes as "TCCart Activities" in our UML for clarity.
+Note that there are many more methods under each "Activity" that we did not include in the UML diagram just for brevity / clarity sake.
+We assumed the high level activity name would be sufficient enough to show the relationships.
+If we added the additional methods you would see additional relationships such as "MakePurchaseActivity -> CreditCard".

 - The architecture is more complex, and this could be avoided in the future by using a different data storage methodology.
 But this implementation would scale better.